linjorejoy/json-testcase-generator/docs/index.md

 - [x] Variable Name Generation
 - [x] Report with TimeStamp Generation
 - [x] Documentation of Steps
+- [x] Table based Generations adding Comments
+- [x] File Name auto correcting(removing unaccepted charecters while naming)
 - [ ] Prevent Overwrite of Files with same name
 - [ ] Prevent Overwrite of files if another file is already present in that locations with same name.
 Will be Optional
-- [ ] Table based Generations adding Comments

 # Download